gusajr/academic-first/content/authors/admin/_index.md

 - Visitors
 ---

-  I'm a Computer Engineer interested in change about technologies.
-I love knowing new things about web developing, mobile applications, database management and testing of new programming languages.
-Currently, I'm student at UNAM in seventh semester, but never stop there.
-I love mathematics and logics, always finding an answer for everything.
+  I'm a Computer Engineer focused on technology development.
+I consider myself very experienced in new things about web developing, mobile applications, database management and testing of new programming languages.
+I'm currenty studying the seventh semester of my undergraduated degree at UNAM.
+However, I never stop there, I enjoy mathematics and logics, always finding an answer for everything.